Self-guided Sightseeing Tour #1 in Mérida, Spain

 Sight 7: Templo de Diana

 The so-called Temple of Diana is a Roman temple built in the first century AD.
-In the city of Augusta Emerita, capital of the Roman province of Lusitania, present-day Mérida (Spain).
-It was erected in the municipal forum of the Roman city following the usual configuration of the temples of classical antiquity and is the only Roman religious building that has survived in Mérida in an acceptable state of conservation.
+In the city of Augusta Emerita, capital of the Roman province of Lusitania, present-day Mérida, Spain.
+It was built in the municipal forum of the Roman city following the usual configuration of the temples of classical antiquity and is the only Roman religious building that has survived in Mérida in an acceptable state of conservation.
 It was actually dedicated to the imperial cult, not to the goddess Diana, and must have been one of the main temples of the city, judging by its dedication and the preeminent place it occupied in the urban space.
 Since 1993 it has been declared a World Heritage Site as part of the Archaeological Complex of Mérida.

-Sight 8: Foro romano
+Sight 8: Foro Romano

 The Roman Forum is an archaeological area in Mérida, Spain.
 It was the main public area of the Roman city of Emerita Augusta, founded in 25 BC by Emperor Augustus.
 The city had another forum, the Provincial Forum, built in 50 AD.
 Together with the other archaeological sites of the city, it was inscribed in the UNESCO World Heritage List in 1993.